PaulZhangIsing/flyshare/README.md

 ## Getting Startted
 ### [Authentication](http://www.asiabigdata.org/registration/)

-Get your free API key to start using the data collected from China stock.
+Get your free API key to start using the data collected from stock markets like China, Hong Kong, USA, etc.

 You can find your API key on your [account settings page](http://www.asiabigdata.org/login/).